learningOrchestra/mlToolKits/readme.md

 The learningOrchestra is a tool for distributed machine learning processing.

-# Services
+# Microservices

-* visualizer - Visualize cluster state, including machines, up services, resources, etc
+* visualizer - Visualize cluster state, including machines, up microservices, resources, etc
 * images - Private image repository to store images for own projects
 * database_primary - Main database, used to read and write data
 * database_secondary - Database used in downtime database_primary , used only to read